wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-9/README.md

 ```

 > [!NOTE]
 > The X-Powered-By header has been removed.

 The `helmet` module configures some of the HTTP headers on our requests based on its `secure` defaults.

 `helmet` removes the `X-Powered-By: Express` header so that discovering the server is Express-based becomes more difficult.
 The reason to obfuscate this is to protect against attackers trying to exploit `Express.js-oriented` security vulnerabilities, slowing them down in determining the type of server being used in the application.

 The `helmet` module sets the injected HTTP headers to sensible secure defaults.

 The `helmet` middleware simply modifies the `response` `headers` to appropriate defaults.
 To demonstrate what `helmet` is doing under the covers, we can try `injecting` the same `HTTP headers` using the Node.js core `http` module:

 ## #️⃣ Protecting against HTTP parameter pollution attacks

+One of the easiest of vulnerabilities to exploit is **injection attacks**, with **SQL injection attacks** being the most common.

+> [!IMPORTANT]
+> SQL injection attacks are where an attacker injects malicious SQL into an application to delete, distort, or expose data stored in the database.

+> [!NOTE]
+> If an application accepts `input` in any `form`, you need to take necessary precautions to ensure that `malicious` `inputs` cannot exploit your application.

+Parameter pollution is a type of **injection attack** where the `HTTP parameters` of a web application's `HTTP endpoints` are injected with specific malicious input.

+HTTP parameter pollution can be used to expose `internal data` or ever cause a **_Denial of Service(DoS)_** attack, where an attacker tries to interrupt a resource and render it inaccessible by the resource's intended users.

+We can protect an HTTP server against `parameter pollution attacks`.
+Parameter pollution attacks are where malicious input is injected into
+URL parameters.

 ## #️⃣ Preventing JSON pollution